go-while/nntp-mongodb-storage/README.md

  - This concurrent approach enables parallel insertion of articles, leading to improved performance and reduced insert times, especially when dealing with a large number of articles.

- - The main program can control the level of concurrency by setting the number of MongoWorker_Insert instances (insWorker) to be launched.
+ - The main program can control the level of concurrency by setting the number of MongoWorker_Insert instances (InsWorker) to be launched.
 Each worker will independently process insertion requests, making it possible to efficiently insert multiple articles simultaneously.

  - By utilizing multiple MongoWorker_Insert goroutines, the system can take full advantage of available resources, effectively distributing the write workload across multiple threads, cores, or even machines if necessary.
 This concurrency model helps to avoid bottlenecks and ensures that write operations are executed efficiently, providing a responsive and performant writing experience for the application.